susimsek/spring-cloud-kubernetes-samples/README.md

 ## Rsocket

+RSocket is a new messaging protocol that’s designed to solve some common microservice communication challenges.
+With RSocket you get a flexible protocol that works over TCP or WebSockets.
+This means you can do binary messages without conversion.
+You get modern controls like multiplexing, back-pressure, resumption, and routing, and you get multiple messaging modes including fire-and-forget, request-response, and streaming.
+RSocket is fully reactive too, so it’s ideal for your high-throughput microservice applications

+### Rsocket Example Request With Rsc

 ```sh
 rsc --stream --route=graphql --dataMimeType="application/graphql+json" --data='{"query":"subscription { postAdded { id, title, content } }" }' --debug tcp://localhost:8079 --authBearer ${TOKEN}